Bigg Boss 13: Vikas Gupta To Replace Devoleena Bhattacharjee; Is Paras Chhabra OUT Of The Show?

 It is being said that Devoleena might be back on the show after two to three weeks.
 The actress too is confident of returning to the show.
 So, Vikas might stay in the house for just a few weeks.

-The Producer Confirms His Entry
+Vikas Confirms His Entry

 Confirming his entry, the producer shared a couple of pictures and captioned it, "Om Gan Ganpatay Namah !!!
 This is going to be another journey ❤️ let's learn , let's evolve .
 Let's do good . #vikasinBB13 #lostsouls #raginimmsreturns2 #vgang #mastermindisback #keepsupporting #keepitsimple." - (sic)

-Is Paras Out Of Bigg Boss House?
+Is Paras Out Of The Bigg Boss House?

-Coming back to the recent episode, as per the latest promo, Bigg Boss was seen taking the contestants to task and it seemed like he punished the 'sanchalak' Paras Chhabra for not following the rules.
+Coming back to the recent episode, as per the latest promo, Bigg Boss was seen taking the contestants to task and seemed like he punished 'sanchalak' Paras Chhabra for not following the rules.
 It looked like he was asked to leave while Shehnaz Gill was seen crying.
 When Asim and Aarti tried to console her, Shehnaz confessed that she loves Paras!
 Is Paras really out of the show?

 Also Read: Bigg Boss 13: Devoleena Feels She And Siddharth Shukla Will Be A Disaster Together; Calls Sana Fake